pickleprat/fabric_data_agent_client/README.md

 ## Security Notes

+- Keep your client secret secure.
+Prefer environment variables or a secret manager (e.g., Azure Key Vault)
 - Authentication tokens are handled securely and automatically refreshed
-- No credentials are stored persistently
+- No credentials are stored persistently by this client
-- Interactive browser authentication ensures secure login
-- Bearer tokens are used for API authentication
+- Bearer tokens are used for API authentication with the Fabric Data Agent
 - Resources are properly cleaned up after each request

 ## License